 Equipment

 I like to use a KitchenAid 5-Quart Stand Mixer to mix the dough, but this is optional.
 You can also mix the dough in a large bowl with a wooden spoon and knead by hand.
-Use a kitchen scale to measure the sourdough discard.
+Use a kitchen scale to measure the sourdough discard, and divide the dough (optional).

-You'll need a large pot (I like to use a Staub Cocotte) to boil the bagels, as well as two baking sheets and a cooling rack.
+You'll need a large pot (I like to use a Staub Cocotte) to boil the bagels, a slotted spoon or spatula, as well as two baking sheets, parchment paper, and a cooling rack.

 kitchen essentials

-Perfect for everything from bagels to cookies to sheet pan dinners!
+Perfect for everything from bagels and pretzels to burger buns and more!

 Storage